yongzane00/vllmtop/README.md

   Prometheus, Grafana, browser, or system OpenSSL required.
 TLS via rustls.
 - **Version-tolerant**: capabilities are detected from what the endpoint actually exposes.
-Missing metrics show as `--`; renamed metrics are mapped through an alias table; unknown metrics stay browsable in the Raw view.
+Missing metrics show as `--`; renamed metrics are mapped through an alias table; unknown or backend-specific metrics are parsed and tolerated (curation simply ignores them).

 **What it deliberately does not do** (v1): per-request/user/conversation visibility, GPU/CPU/host hardware monitoring, alerts or webhooks, web UI,